Deeuz/Test-Projects/README.md

 # Test-Projects
-These are my development projects on HTML, CSS, and Javascript.
+Here are my development projects on HTML, CSS, and Javascript from my local computer.